spack/spack/lib/spack/docs/workflows.rst

 Dummy Packages
 ^^^^^^^^^^^^^^

-As an alternative to a series of ``module load`` commands, one might consider dummy packages as a way to create a *consistent* set of packages that may be loaded as one unit.
+As an alternative to a series of ``module load`` commands, consider dummy packages as a way to create a *consistent* set of packages that may be loaded as one unit.
 The idea here is pretty
 simple: